ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

         to get the fundamentals right.
 Also, before you start, I highly-recommend this [Docker
         roadmap](https://vsupalov.com/docker-learning-roadmap/) to fill-in your
-        learning needs regarding the technlogy.
+        learning needs regarding the technology.
 Vladislav's blogpost is also rich with information about anything Docker.

     - Learn basic docker commands by playing on the Python Docker image.
 More